ktappdev/cicd-thing/README.md

 # or if building from source: ./cicd-thing
 ```

-The application will create a `config.toml` file with a **configuration marker** and show you what needs to be configured:
+The application will create a `config.toml` file in `~/.config/cicd-thing/config.toml` with a **configuration marker** and show you what needs to be configured:

 ```
 === CONFIGURATION REQUIRED ===
-A default configuration file has been created at: ./config.toml Please edit this file with your settings before running the application again.
+A default configuration file has been created at: ~/.config/cicd-thing/config.toml Please edit this file with your settings before running the application again.
 Required fields to configure:
   - webhook_secret: Your GitHub webhook secret